Image

 They often push for detention, fight against lower bond, and oppose diversion programs.
 In discovery, they lean on 911 audio, body-worn cameras, forensic reports, medical records, cell-site data, and social media.
 They often use hearsay exceptions before trial and file motions in limine to restrict defense evidence.

-Knowing their playbook matters.
-Our violent crimes defense team in Jefferson County, IL includes former prosecutors who know how the state builds cases.
+Understanding their strategy makes a major difference.
+Our Jefferson County, IL violent crimes defense team includes two former prosecutors.
 This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.

 How a Violent Crimes Lawyer in Jefferson County, IL Builds Your Defense